GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex12_gene_annotation_part2.md

 ### Looking at gene networks in *MEGAN*

-`MEGAN` is a really powerful GUI-based tool for exploring and contextualising gene annotations.
+`MEGAN` is a powerful GUI-based tool for exploring and contextualising gene annotations.
 The current version is **version 6** but we are going to work with **version 5** in this exercise.
 This is because `MEGAN` provides a free and licensed version, and in **version 6** one of the key features we will use today was migrated into the licensed version.
 If you are considering using `MEGAN` for your own analysis, we do recommend obtaining the latest version.

 ##### Executing *MEGAN* from the command line